onwidget/astrowind/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fonwidget%2Fastrowind)

 <br>

 ## Roadmap

-- *Project*:
+- _Project_:
   - Create simple and clear strategy to get template updates
   - Move specific configurations to a specialized file
-- *Blog*:
+- _Blog_:
   - Improve blog design
   - Create component or utilities for latest posts
   - Create component or utilities for related posts
-  - Add more *shortcodes* or *embed* functions to posts in Markdown: (eg video, tweet...)
+  - Add more _shortcodes_ or _embed_ functions to posts in Markdown: (eg video, tweet...)
-- *More widgets*:
+- _More widgets_:
   - Add more Tailwind components useful for most scenarios (Features, Contact, Call to Actions, Content, FAQs ...)
   - Create external library or place with useful Tailwind components
-- *More Examples*: Add commonly used example pages (Ex: About, Terms, Services...)
+- _More Examples_: Add commonly used example pages (Ex: About, Terms, Services...)
-- *Documentation*: Create detailed documentation with best practices and redesign tips
+- _Documentation_: Create detailed documentation with best practices and redesign tips

 <br>

 ## Frequently Asked Questions

 - Why?
 -
 -

 <br>

 ## Contributing

 If you have any idea, suggestions or find any bugs, feel free to open a discussion, an issue or create a pull request.
 That would be very useful for all of us and we would be happy to listen and take action.

 ## Acknowledgements